 And even though everyone’s complexion ages differently — some may need it earlier, others later — if you are dealing with breakouts, pigmentation from UV rays or age spots, fine lines from collagen breakdown or dullness, you could do much worse than adding retinol to your regimen.

 How does retinol work?

-Inside our skin we have retinol receptors called retinoic acid receptor (RAR) and retinoid X receptor (RXR).
+Inside our skin we have retinol receptors called retinoic acid receptors (RAR) and retinoid X receptors (RXR).
 When you apply prescription retinol, known as retin-A or retinoic acid, the retinol acts on those receptors to speed up skin cell production.
 Old cells die faster, making way for new, young, healthy cells.
 Retinol also encourages collagen production so, essentially, it triggers your skin to act younger.

 Over-the-counter retinol has to go through a conversion process once inside the skin, before it can act on the receptors, which means it is less likely to irritate than stronger prescription retinol.

 Retinol can be quite confusing because there are different forms of the vitamin A derivative that sit within the retinoid family and each has a different name.
 Below we reveal the ones worth having on your radar…